Learning Outcomes

 When advising clients, it is important to consider:

-- Whether security of tenure applies or has been excluded
+- Whether security of tenure applies or has been excluded; check lease references to exclusion and whether the contracting-out procedure was strictly followed

-- The correct procedure for terminating or renewing a business tenancy
+- The correct procedure and timing for terminating or renewing a protected business tenancy; use prescribed forms and identify the competent landlord

-- The landlord's ability to oppose renewal and the evidence required
+- The landlord's ability to oppose renewal; assess which grounds are viable and the evidence required (plans, finance, length of ownership, alternatives offered)

 Revision Tip